VAT accountants services

-VAT in UK is typically charged at:
+VAT in the UK is typically charged at:

 - 20% on goods and services

-- 5% is applied to some health, energy, heating, and protective products and services
+- 5% is applied to some health, energy, heating, and protective products and services.

-- 0% is applied to a range of products and services to do with health, building, publishing, and kids’ clothing
+- 0% is applied to a range of products and services to do with health, building, publishing, and kids’ clothing.

-Your VAT number
+Your VAT registration number